 VSI Science and Engineering Academy

-The VSI Science and Engineering Academy will focus on the knowledge and strategies teachers need to help students engage in science and engineering explorations as well as provide support as they implement their understanding to the classroom.
+The VSI Science and Engineering Academy will focus on the knowledge and strategies teachers need to help students engage in such science and engineering experiences and will provide support as they implement their understanding in the classroom.

 Audience: Teams of teachers of science in grades K-8